-54. Naturally when discussing Michael and Dianne's work some insights as to initiatives that can help financial counsellors confidently and efficiently assist people with their energy debts arose.
+Naturally when discussing Michael and Dianne's work some insights as to initiatives that can help financial counsellors confidently and efficiently assist people with their energy debts arose.

-Trusting EWOV
+TRUSTING EWOV

-55. Dianne often refers clients to EWOV.
-After discussing the regulatory requirements above, she was concerned that clients might settle for less than they were entitled to through EWOV if they weren't well aware of their rights.
+Dianne often refers clients to EWOV.
+After discussing the regulatory requirements above, she was concerned that clients might settle for less than they were entitled to through EWOV if they weren't well aware of their rights:

 "We do rely on EWOV.
 We expect EWOV to do the right thing.
 People need to understand whether they actually do owe those amounts and whether the retailer has done the right thing.
 Most are at risk of falling through the cracks on these things."

-56. Dianne was concerned that the assisted referral process could lead to a mediocre result where the client does not realise regulatory breaches have occurred.
+Dianne was concerned that the assisted referral process could lead to a mediocre result where the client does not realise regulatory breaches have occurred.
 Throughout discussions with Helen, Dianne and Michael it became clear that without experts checking that entitlements are fulfilled, many households might accept a compromised way forward because they have to be focused on the 'now' when juggling multiple issues.
+Dianne said:

-"They [EWOV] do another higher contact in the energy company and get that issue resolved but I worry that they don't check for anything else that's happened."
+"EWOV do refer clients back to a higher contact in the energy company and get that issue resolved but I worry that [EWOV] don't check for anything else that's happened.
+Do EWOV ask about other issues?
+Does the retailer report back to EWOV?
+Something like that should happen"